Best Neighborhoods in Thornton, CO — 2026 Honest Guide

 The area around Eastlake Reservoir gives the neighborhood a genuine outdoor amenity that most of Thornton lacks — walking trails, water views, and recreational access that adds quality of life in ways that raw square footage comparisons don't capture.
 The reservoir trail is a legitimate daily-use asset for residents within walking distance.

-The school situation in this area feeds into Adams 12 Five Star Schools — the district that serves most of Thornton and has a solid reputation with several highly rated individual schools.
+The school situation in this area feeds into Adams 12 Five Star Schools — the district that serves most of Thornton and has a solid reputation with several highly rated individual schools, including Stargate School (STEM magnet, rated 9/10) and Legacy High School.

 North Thornton / Partridge